KALVIUM23/Follow_Along_Ecommerce/README.md

     - accessed redux user state in each page
 33. Milestone 33:
-    - set access token in cookies with httpOnly Secure flags for improved security
+    - set access token in cookies with httpOnly Secure flags for improved security 34.Milestone 34:
+   -to validate the JWT token that was stored while inside cookie 35.Milestone 35:
+   -deploying frontend and backend